Runtime environment configuration in a cloud environment

 If your organization uses the unified Home page and your organization doesn't have any runtime environments, you can also install a Secure Agent in a cloud environment by clicking Next in the To get started, you must first set up a runtime environment panel, as shown in the following image:

-The Secure Agent installer can help you create a runtime environment on Amazon Web Services (AWS).
+The Secure Agent installer can help you create a runtime environment in supported regions on Amazon Web Services (AWS).
 The runtime environment you create is a Secure Agent group that contains one Secure Agent.

 When you create a runtime environment on AWS, you create a new stack where the Secure Agent is deployed.
 You can create the stack in a new or existing virtual private cloud (VPC).
 The installer creates an Amazon Elastic Compute Cloud (EC2) instance within the VPC.